Small business valuations: What you need to know

 Market approach.
 This approach values a company by applying observable market data to metrics of the subject company.
 Typically, market data will consist of valuation multiples, such as a price-to-earnings multiple, for publicly traded firms in the same industry as the company being valued.
 In another method, the appraiser may obtain data on transactions for companies in the same industry.
 These multiples are then applied to the metrics of the subject company to determine the value.
 The market approach is best-suited for situations in which the company operates in an industry with several publicly traded firms or where transactions involving similar companies can be identified.

 Income approach.
 For any investment, the ultimate question is what is the return on the investment?
 The income approach works well for helping to determine the return on investment since it relies upon the expected net cash flow – gross cash flow minus expenses – that a company is expected to generate.
-"Because of this 'cash is king' maxim," says Morrison, "the income approach is almost always an appropriate valuation method."
+"Because of this 'cash is king' maxim," says Hoffman, "the income approach is almost always an appropriate valuation method."

 Your appraiser should consider all of these methods when doing your valuation, but he or she may not use every one.
-"A tech company, for example, probably wouldn't use the asset approach because that type of business doesn't have a lot of tangible assets," Morrison says.
+"A tech company, for example, probably wouldn't use the asset approach because that type of business doesn't have a lot of tangible assets," Hoffman says.
 "And with the market method, sometimes you just can't find companies that are comparable to the one you are valuing.
 But a good appraiser will tell you why he or she didn't use a certain approach."